This post may contain affiliate links. Please read my disclosure policy.

 We LOVE to make a batch of homemade potato gnocchi, but baking the potatoes for an hour takes advance planning.
 Instead, the dough for this ricotta gnocchi recipe comes together in mere minutes.

 Ricotta gnocchi turn into gorgeous light clouds that puff up in boiling water.
-They’re melt-in-your-mouth delicious with just about any type of pasta sauce, or even just plain butter and cheese.
+They’re melt-in-your-mouth delicious with just about any type of pasta sauce, to make a quick skillet gnocchi dinner, or even just tossed with butter and cheese.
 Are you tempted yet?!

 The fluffy dumplings make one of our favorite pasta dinner recipes — we enjoy them in chicken gnocchi soup, to make gnocchi with blue cheese and mushroom sauce, and simply tossed with homemade marinara sauce or my rustic Italian meat sauce.